Deportation of Kilmar Abrego Garcia: Grassroots organizations

-The Maryland-based immigrant services and advocacy organization CASA has been deeply involved in advocating for Abrego Garcia's return to the US.
-Abrego Garcia is a member of CASA.
-The organization has mobilized community support, organized rallies, launched petitions, and facilitated meetings between Garcia's family and lawmakers.
-CASA's legal team has also played a direct role in the litigation, with one of its advocates serving as co-counsel for Garcia's wife, Jennifer Vasquez Sura.
+The Maryland-based immigrant services and advocacy organization CASA was deeply involved in advocating for Abrego Garcia's return to the U.S. Abrego Garcia is a member of CASA.
+The organization mobilized community support, organized rallies, launched petitions, and facilitated meetings between Garcia's family and lawmakers.
+CASA's legal team also played a direct role in the litigation, with one of its advocates serving as co-counsel for Garcia's wife, Jennifer Vasquez Sura.

 Media commentators

-In the April 14 segment of The Daily Show, Jon Stewart commented on Bukele's visit with Trump earlier in the day, where the presidents had spoken about Abrego Garcia remaining at CECOT rather than being returned to the US:
+In the April 14 segment of The Daily Show, Jon Stewart commented on Bukele's visit with Trump earlier in the day, where the presidents had spoken about Abrego Garcia remaining at CECOT rather than being returned to the U.S.:

 Can I honestly tell you?
 Like, they're fucking enjoying this, like the two of them: our president, their president, [they're like], "I can't do it.
 I guess we'll just have to let him rot in fucking prison, even though he didn't deserve to be there." [...]
 I know [Trump and Bukele] don't care about this guy [...] but somebody else cares about this person, and you just randomly, with no evidence that you'll show anybody, call him a terrorist.

 Andrea Pitzer, journalist and author of a history of concentration camps, wrote on New York magazine's Intelligencer website that CECOT is a concentration camp, akin to the Soviet Gulag and the early Nazi concentration camps (as distinct from the extermination camps).
 Her criteria were detaining civilians en masse without due process on basis of race, ethnicity, or supposed affiliation, as opposed to crimes; political ends to gather and keep power; typically open-ended detention so that a prison sentence, if any, may be honored or it may not; and an end run around the legal system, allowing detention not otherwise possible.
 Pitzer argued that Bukele's, and now Trump's, use of CECOT in their security theater met all of these criteria.
 She warned that those who open concentration camps seldom close them willingly; instead, extrajudicial detention can linger for decades and tends to expand its role, just as Auschwitz was a regular concentration camp for years before Birkenau was built, and Guantanamo Bay was an immigration detention facility to prevent refugees from getting asylum on American soil decades before it became a site for torture and indefinite detention.